Vettabase/awesome-mariadb/list-dev.md

 Libraries that can't be classified as [connectors](#connectors-drivers) or [ORMs](#orms-and-other-abstraction-layers).

-- [MariaDB4j](https://github.com/MariaDB4j/MariaDB4j) - a Java launcher to run MariaDB without installation or external dependencies.
+- [MariaDB4j](https://github.com/MariaDB4j/MariaDB4j) - A Java launcher to run MariaDB without installation or external dependencies.
 - [SQLGlot](https://github.com/tobymao/sqlglot/) - Libraries to parse SQL in various dialects.
 Supports MySQL with very minor divergencies from MariaDB.